niceyeti/tutornetes/clusters/base_cluster/go_webhook_example/readme.md

 # Code

 The golang code is in . and in src/.
-See the mutatePod function; this is where a Pod definition could be modified and returned; currently it just logs a message to indicate the code path has been hit when a pod is deployed.
-Note that the entire webhook is merely a simple http endpoint, surrounded in kubernetes boilerplate.
+See the mutatePod function; this is where a Pod definition could be modified and returned; currently it just logs a message to indicate the webhook has been called when a pod is deployed.
+Note that the entire webhook is merely a simple http endpoint and a bunch of kubernetes boilerplate.

+# An Important Note

+To allow deleting the entire example namespace, in this project I add the mutation webhook deployment to the same namespace as that which it operates upon.
+This requires that the webhook is running before the mutation-webhook configuration is added.
+Otherwise, the config is added and the api-server will reach-out but fail to receive a response from the hook it specifies, such that no pods can be added to the namespace.
+If this occurs, just delete the mutating webhook config and start over.

 # Manual Deployment (vanilla build steps)